zolars1966/L-System-Tree/README.md

 # L-System-Tree
 Beautiful realisation of turtle drawn tree, in 15 generations.
 No libs to download needed.
+This project uses the standart python libs: turtle, random and time.

 # NOTICE!
 ## On Linux